iam-peekay/personal-website/content/posts/2016-12-09_Why-use-static-types-in-JavaScript--The-Advantages-and-Disadvantages-be699ee7be60.md

 ---
+template: post
-title: "Why use static types in JavaScript?
-The Advantages and Disadvantages"
+title: Why use static types in JavaScript?
+The Advantages and Disadvantages
+slug: /posts/why-use-static-types-in-javascript-part-2-part-3/
+draft: false
 date: 2016-12-09T16:26:22.348Z
-template: "post"
-draft: false
-slug: "/posts/why-use-static-types-in-javascript-part-2-part-3/"
-category: ""
-tags: [JavaScript,Programming,Computer Science,Software Development,Web Development]
+description: >-
-description: "We covered a lot of ground in Part 1!
+  We covered a lot of ground in Part 1!
 With syntax out of the way, let’s finally get to the fun part: exploring the advantages and disadvantages of using static types.
-Static type checking allows us…"
+Static type checking allows us…
+category: Coding
+tags:
+  - JavaScript
+  - Programming
+  - Computer Science
+  - Software Development
+  - Web Development
 ---

 ### Why use static types in JavaScript?
 The Advantages and Disadvantages